Mendasp/NS2Plus/README.md

 Latest changes
 ==============
+- 21/04/2014 (Build 264):
+	- Added "respawn" cheat command.
+It restores your last class (with team), weaponry and teleports you to your last valid death position.
+	- Added "respawn_clear" cheat command to clear everything that the new cheat commands remember (position, weapons, upgrades and class).
+	- Respawn commands no longer respawn you at last death position.
+They spawn you where you are.
+Still remembers upgrades and weapons.
+	- Respawn commands now ignore your team, so you can type "skulk" as a marine without having to type "switch" first, for example.

 - 20/04/2014 (Build 264):
 	- Fixed bug where Escape key wouldn't work when hovering over the news page.
 	- Fixed news showing up behind main menu graphics.